 - It’s a great silhouette for an apply body shape because it, once again, brings all the focus to the smallest part of the waist.

-- Another reason it’s something to favor for your body shape is because it’s drapey under the waist definition, which helps to camouflage a tummy without adding a lot of bulk.
+- Another reason it’s something to favor for your body shape is that it’s drapey under the waist definition, which helps to camouflage a tummy without adding a lot of bulk.

 - Not to mention, thanks to the raised waistline detail it makes your shape (particularly legs) look super long and thin and by default it gives that look to your entire shape.

 When trying an empire waist, just make sure that the fabric underneath the waistline isn’t TOO flowy or billowy as this can add bulk to the stomach area – which isn’t something you want to do with a belly.

 Stick to empire waist dresses that continue to fit fairly close to the body throughout, but aren’t super tight.
-This will give you a great middle ground to the dress that enhances your shape, like this Kimono Sleeve Dress ($69.00)
+This will give you a great middle ground to the dress that enhances your shape.

 The Shirt Dress

-Another super classic dress silhouette that’s perfection for women with a big belly is definitely the shirt dress.
+Another super classic dress silhouette that’s perfect for women with a big belly is definitely the shirt dress.

-Much like the other dress styles mentioned on this list, one of the key figure flattery factors here is the cinched waist that helps create a structure to a big belly, like this Faux Leather Shirt Dress ($89.00)
+Much like the other dress styles mentioned on this list, one of the key figure flattery factors here is the cinched waist that helps create a structure to a big belly.

 However, what makes this style different from the others – and the reason it’s so flattering – is because of all the detailing around the collar and arms of the dress.